In This Article

 What Is Autism?

-Autism is a term that encompasses a group of neurodevelopmental disorders that disrupts the ability to communicate, socialize, coordinate emotions, and comprehend things.
-Autism is also known as an autism spectrum disorder (ASD).
 This disability varies from person to person.
 Oftentimes, it becomes a complex, lifelong challenge.
-Meanwhile, research has shown that it occurs more in male children than females.
+Meanwhile, research has shown that autism occurs more in male children than females.

 Causes Of Autism